codecarrotlabs/blog.codecarrot.net/_posts/business/launch/2017-07-03-turn-your-small-business-in-to-a-brand.md

 ## P.S.
 Can we send you an email?

 Once a week or so we send an email with our best content.
-We never bug you; we just send you our latest piece of content. <a href="#subscribe">Subscribe Here</a>
+We never bug you; we just send you our latest piece of content.
+[Subscribe Here](#subscribe).